-Two gasoil tankers with cargo destined for Lebanon’s two power plants that temporarily ceased operations recently due to lack of fuel are understood to have discharged their cargo, according to industry sources.
+Two gasoil tankers with cargo destined for two power plants in Lebanon that temporarily ceased operations recently due to lack of fuel are understood to have discharged their cargo, according to industry sources.

 One of the two tankers, Histria Perla, entered Lebanon’s Zahrani berth zone on 13 April.
 The power plant in Zahrani ceased to operate on 28 March.

 The other tanker, originating from Kuwait and which was trapped during the Suez Canal blockage, is also understood to have discharged cargo in Zahrani, as well as at Deir Ammar, the second plant, which ceased operating on 1 April.

 A week earlier, local Arabic-language media in Lebanon, including Hezbollah-backed Al-Manar newspaper, said the Zahrani plant had resumed operations.